inclusive-design/trust-meter/Terms of Reference.md

 ## Purpose of the Technical Committee

-The specification applies to machine learning (ML) based decsion tools.
+The specification applies to machine learning (ML) based decision tools.
 Hence, the focus of the technical committee is limited to the subset of AI that uses machine learning with large data sets for training and statistical algorithms to develop a model that is used for decision making.